To learn the art of illustration with

 by recreating this editorial cover art:

 Commercial editoral covers need to be strong and bold in order to draw attention to itself in a competitive arena.
 In this case, bright colors against a black background help evoke the neon effect which also conceptually ties in to eating out at night.
-The perspective helps make the neon art look 3-dimensional which also helps to make the cover art grab your attention.
+The perspective helps make the neon art look 3-dimensional which also helps to the cover art grab your attention.

 prepping for the exercise